HorvathLab/ReQTL/README.md

 #### Output
-* One file (in the script’s directory) with the SNV locations for MatrixEQTL
+* One file (in the output directory) with the SNV locations for MatrixEQTL
-* One file (in the script’s directory) with the SNV variant allele fraction matrix for MatrixEQTL
+* One file (in the output directory) with the SNV variant allele fraction matrix for MatrixEQTL

 #### Sample command